thomaswue/1brc/README.md

 # Path to the Fastest #1BRC Solution

 This repository contains 10 snapshots of the fastest [One Billion Row Challenge](https://github.com/gunnarmorling/1brc) solution to describe the incremental path to the final version.
-It describes the different optimization techniques and provides measurements of their impact.
+It outlines the different optimization techniques and provides measurements of their impact.
 For general information on the contest and all submitted solutions, please visit the main [#1brc repository](https://github.com/gunnarmorling/1brc).

-Also, there is a lot of other great content on the challenge if you are looking for more information, for example a [step by step guide from Marko Topolnik](https://questdb.io/blog/billion-row-challenge-step-by-step/) or a [talk by Roy van Rijn](https://www.youtube.com/watch?v=EFXxXFHpS0M) or a [podcast with Gunnar Morling](https://www.youtube.com/watch?v=RYjB4sGXNZI).
+Also, there is a lot of other great content about the challenge if you are looking for more detailed information, for example a [step by step guide from Marko Topolnik](https://questdb.io/blog/billion-row-challenge-step-by-step/) or a [talk by Roy van Rijn](https://www.youtube.com/watch?v=EFXxXFHpS0M) or a [podcast with Gunnar Morling](https://www.youtube.com/watch?v=RYjB4sGXNZI).

 In the chart and table below, the 10 steps of the fastest solution are outlined.
 Each intermediate step is checked into the repository as a separate file.
 The summary chart shows how the optimizations applied in the first few versions made the biggest difference compared to the reference implementation.
-As the solution got more advanced, the incremental progress got smaller over time while the complexity of the solution continued to rise:
+As the solution got more advanced, the incremental progress got smaller over time, while the complexity of the solution continued to rise:

 <p align="center">
 <img alt="Step-by-Step Progress of the Winning #1BRC Solution" src="charts/step_by_step_progress.png" width=80%/>